IbraheemMustafaAly/IbraheemMustafaAly/README.md

 My background in **Agricultural Biotechnology** and hands-on wet lab experience give me an integrated view that most purely computational bioinformaticians lack.
 I understand both ends of the experiment: what happens at the bench, and what the terminal outputs mean.

-Currently pursuing my **MSc in Bioinformatics** at the University of Sadat City with a focus on **Metagenomics**, while working as a **Field Application Specialist at LifeTech Co.** — bridging research, industry, and clients.
+Currently pursuing my **MSc in Bioinformatics** at the University of Sadat City with a focus on **Metagenomics**, while working as a **Field Application Specialist** — bridging research, industry, and clients.

 > *"Bridging the bench and the terminal, one pipeline at a time."*